I will explain the differences between commercial and private gyms in this article.

 The only difference is they are aimed at high-income clients, those with relatively large amounts of disposable income and who require exclusivity.

-This top tier client bracket is sure to earn you the big bucks, but they are also elusive and hard to nab.
+This top-tier client bracket will earn you the big bucks, but they are also elusive and hard to capture.

-First, you need to gain entry into one of these premium facilities.
+First, you need to gain entry into one of these excellent facilities.

-Premium gyms allow for a variety of employment options from full-time employment to independent, commission-based relationships.
+Premium gyms allow various employment options, from full-time employment to independent, commission-based relationships.

-In these gyms, the clients aren’t just buying your training, their buying into you as a person.
-They are buying into your reputation as a top tier professional.
+In these gyms, the clients aren’t just buying your training; they are buying into you as a person.
+They are buying into your reputation as a top-tier professional.

-This is why these gyms typically require you to be vastly experienced and be at your best at all times.
+These gyms typically require you to be vastly experienced and always at your best.